Last Updated on February 10, 2023 by Matt

 How motors work depends on their type.
 In general, the motor listens for your input through a component known as the controller.
 When you hit the throttle on your handlebar, the controller sends a signal to the motor to start running.

-Then the motor draws energy from the battery and starts to produce movement.
+Then the motor draws energy from the battery and starts to move.

-A helpful analogy is to think of a dog chasing its own tail.
+A helpful analogy is to think of a dog chasing its tail.

 Electric scooter motor power